Maggie Testani

 Buckhead

-Specializations: Crisis, Suicidal Ideation, Life Events and Transitions, Children, Teens, Young Adults, Family and Relationship Dynamics
+Specializations: Crisis, Suicidal Ideation, Life Events and Transitions, Tweens, Teens, Young Adults, Family and Relationship Dynamics

 Maggie (Margaret) is originally from Atlanta, GA.
 She earned her Master of Arts in Counseling from Wake Forest University, graduating summa cum laude, and her Bachelor of Arts in Secondary Education and English from Clemson University, graduating cum laude.
-She has a range of professional experience that includes classroom teaching, as well as interning in K-12 school settings and a private counseling practice.
+Her professional background includes classroom teaching and internships in K-12 school settings, as well as a private counseling practice.

 Maggie is currently practicing under the supervision of Rebekah Jones, LPC, CPCS.